-People who have booked a free ticket must present a valid admission ticket (or Carte blanche, Paris museum pass, etc.).
+People who have booked a free ticket must present a valid admission ticket (or ID card with photograph, Paris museum pass, etc.).

 Wearing a mask (not supplied by the museum) is compulsory for all audiences from 11 years old.
 Hydro-alcoholic gel will be made available to visitors at the entrance to the museum.

 Access to the lockers and cloakrooms will be restricted to accommodate only objects that cannot be allowed in the museum galleries.

 Access for visitors to the entrance and exit will be signposted, but circulation within the collection and exhibitions remains free.
 Visitors are asked to ensure that barrier measures and physical distance are respected by keeping more than a meter between visitors.

 Some pieces of art are currently not visible at the museum.
 The museum mini-guide is available for download and indicates the rooms closed for renovation.

 Due to the curfew, the weekly night opening is suspended.
 The museum currently closes at 6pm on Thursday evenings.